 Davis says it makes places safer because officers arrive faster.
 MPD says they simply based it on where officers encounter the most gunfire.

 \"Data that was evaluated on violent crime involving guns, gun fire, assaults, homicides,\" MPD Inspector Mary Hoerig said. \"Looking at that data laying it over the city and determining where the most need was to detect gunfire as a preventative measure.\"

-They also said they're in the process of buying body cameras.
+Hoerig also said the department is in the process of buying body cameras.
 However, there are still issues with training, privacy, and high intensity situations dealing with children.
-They working to find best practices.
-They sent an RFP to purchasing in May but are still waiting on next steps.